nico989/dncs-lab/README.md

 ~/dncs-lab$ vagrant up
 ```

-You have to wait some minutes and after you can check the correct creation of six virtual machines with:
+You wait some minutes and after you can check the correct creation of six virtual machines with:
 ```
 ~/dncs-lab$ vagrant status
 ```